-During Moran's first seventy five years, the company grew and was deeply involved in the commercial life of New York city.
-When New York celebrated the centennial of George Washington's inauguration, Moran handled the re-enactment of Washington's boat trip to Lower Manhattan.
-Some years later, Moran tugs and barges transported the excavated soil from the construction of the New York City subway.
+During the company's first seventy five years of operation the company grew.
+When New York City celebrated the centennial of George Washington's inauguration.
+Moran Towing reenacted George Washington's boat trip to Lower Manhattan.
+Moran tugs and barges transported the excavated soil from the construction of the New York City subway system.

-Beyond New York, a Moran tug was the first vessel to enter Havana Harbor after the Spanish-American War.
-After the turn of the century, another Moran tug sailed around the tip of South America and won the contract to transport material excavated during the construction of the Panama Canal.
+A Moran Towing tug was the first vessel to enter Havana Harbor after the Spanish-American War.
+Another Moran tug sailed around the tip of South America, to win the contract to transport material excavated during the construction of the Panama Canal.

-The company's most significant contribution was the towing of huge barges across the North Atlantic for a crucial rendezvous with a Moran operated tug fleet in the English Channel.
-The Channel based fleet was transporting artificial harbors to strategic points off the Normandy coast, where it would install them so that heavy equipment could be unloaded onto the beaches.
-The operation was critical to the success of the Allied invasion of Europe.
+Moran tugs transported barges across the North Atlantic for a crucial rendezvous with a Moran operated tug fleet in the English Channel.
+The Channel based fleet was transporting artificial harbors to strategic points off the coast at Normandy beach.
+Where they would be installed so that heavy equipment could be unloaded onto the beaches.
+During, and after the D-Day invasions.

-World War II was a significant turning point for Moran, and initiated a period of rapid growth and geographic expansion for the company.
-When the United States returned to peacetime growth, Moran maintained a large fleet it had built up.
-Moran was one of the first companies to embrace diesel propulsion, and played an active role in the expansion and consolidation of the harbor tug industry.
-Some of the company's early acquisitions were centered in New York Harbor, but in subsequent years Moran grew geographically, establishing operations in multiple ports along the United States eastern seaboard and Gulf Coast.
+World War II initiated a period of rapid growth, and geographic expansion for Moran Towing.
+Moran maintained a large fleet.
+Embracing diesel propulsion, played an active role in the expansion and consolidation of the harbor tug industry.
+The company's early acquisitions were centered in New York Harbor.
+Subsequently in the following years, Moran grew geographically.
+Establishing operations in multiple ports along the United States eastern seaboard and Gulf Coast.

-Moran tugs have towed a multitude of commercial and military vessels, including ships, commercial container barges, petroleum barges, dry-bulk barges, LNG spheres, oil rigs, bridge sections, dry-docks, and a barge carrying spent nuclear fuel.
+In 1958, Curtis Bay Towing of Baltimore, Maryland.
+Became an affiliate of the Moran Towing Corporation.
+In the 1970s, Moran expanded further into the marine transportation sector.
+With an ongoing program of tug and barge unit construction, and acquisition.
+The current Moran barge fleet services utilities, municipalities and commercial customers, carrying mainly: petroleum products; coal; aggregates; grains; fertilizers; scrap; steel products; and heavy-lift cargoes.
+As well as a multitude of commercial and military vessels.
+Including ships, commercial container barges, petroleum barges, dry-bulk barges, LNG spheres, oil rigs, bridge sections, dry-docks, and a barge carrying spent nuclear fuel.
 In addition to providing ship docking, offshore contract towing and LNG activities, Moran vessels have supported various cable-laying operations and have performed many rescue-tows.
-The company has a long and proud tradition of service to the U.S. Navy, and its ties to commercial customers span as far back as 100 years.